gchamon/xd1.dev/weblog/backups-and-bitrot.md

 You can read more about this in my previous post: [Hyprland crash course](/2024/03/hyprland-crash-course).

 At that time, while switching to these different environments, SDDM stopped working with a login loop, but I didn't give it much thought because GDM worked fine and I had work to do.
-However I did some investigating and it turned out that SDDM and Hyprland would work OK if I had a new user.
+However I did some investigating and it turned out that SDDM and Hyprland would work OK if I had a fresh user.
 I couldn't look into it further, however odd it was.

-Fast forward to yesterday, and having totally forgotten about this brief hickup I decided to give SDDM a try because I was purging Gnome from my system, having now a very stable and Hyprland setup.
+Fast forward to yesterday, and having totally forgotten about this brief hickup I decided to give SDDM a try because I was purging Gnome from my system, having now a very stable Hyprland setup.

 And it worked!
-Well, it appeard so, because I installed it, experimented with some themes, and logging in and out, all was well in Roswell.
+Well, it appeared to do so, because I installed SDDM, experimented with some themes, logging in and out...

+All was well in Roswell.

 Until I rebooted.